novalabsxyz/helium-commander/README.rst

     Usage: helium [OPTIONS] COMMAND [ARGS]...

     Options:
+      --version                Show the version and exit.
+      --format [csv|json|tty]  The output format (default 'tty') --uuid                   Whether to display long identifiers
+      --host TEXT              The Helium base API URL.
+Can also be specified using the HELIUM_API_URL environment variable.
-      -k, --api-key TEXT  your Helium API key.
-Can also be specified using the HELIUM_API_KEY environment variable  [required]
+      --api-key TEXT           your Helium API key.
+Can also be specified using the HELIUM_API_KEY environment variable
-      --help              Show this message and exit.
+      -h, --help               Show this message and exit.

     Commands:
-      cloud-script   Operations on cloud-scripts
+      cloud-script   Operations on cloud-scripts.
       element        Operations on elements.
       label          Operations on labels of sensors.
-      organization   Operations on physical or virtual sensors. sensor         Operations on physical or virtual sensors. sensor-script  Operations on sensor-script.
+      organization   Operations on the authorized organization
+      sensor         Operations on physical or virtual sensors. sensor-script  Operations on sensor-scripts.
+      user           Operations on the user.

 .. _Helium: https://helium.com
 .. _API: https://docs.helium.com